berops/claudie/docs/contributing/local-testing.md

 To trigger a deletion of the input manifest, you can use function `TestDeleteConfig` from the same test client.

-## Deploy Claudie in the local cluster
+### Deploy Claudie in the local cluster for testing

 Claudie can be also tested on a local cluster by following these steps.